nikitavoloboev/data/productivity/flow/rules.md

 ## Finance
 - Track every purchase made with YNAB.
 Putting it in its respective category.
 - Adhere to my budget that I have set for each of the categories.
 If there is no budget left for eating out.
 Don't eat out.

-## SnippetsLab
-- Attach the URL to snippets as note as a first thing always if URL is needed.
-Add other notes underneath the URL.

 ## Information
 - Don't save unnecessary information.
 This mostly concerns tracking data and the like.
 More data is not always better.
 Quality and purposeful data is.